What is my available balance?

 How much account activity can I view online?

-The amount of history you can view online depends on your type of account:
+The amount of history you can view through Wells Fargo Online depends on your type of account:

-- Checking, savings, and money market account histories are available online for up to 18 months.
+- Checking, savings, and money market account histories are available with Wells Fargo Online for up to 18 months.

-- Line of credit and installment loan account histories are available online for up to 24 months.
+- Line of credit and installment loan account histories are available with Wells Fargo Online for up to 24 months.

-- Credit card account histories are available online for up to 90 days or 300 transactions.
+- Credit card account histories are available with Wells Fargo Online for up to 90 days or 300 transactions.

 If you need information prior to these times, please refer to your account statement.
-You can view or request a previous statement online (or go to the Account Services page if you’re already signed on).
+You can view or request a previous statement through Wells Fargo Online, or you can access Statements and Disclosures through the More menu if you are already signed on.

 How is my available balance calculated?

-We start with your current posted balance.
-Then we adjust for any holds on recent deposits and any pending transactions that are known to the bank.
+We begin with your current posted balance and then adjust for any holds on recent deposits and any pending transactions that are known to the bank.

-Your current posted balance includes deposits and withdrawals posted to your account by the end of the previous business day.
+- Deposits and withdrawals that have been posted to your account by the end of the previous business day.

 Pending transactions include:

-- Deposits you made after the previous business day.
-These include any deposits you made today or over a weekend.
+- Deposits you made after the previous business day (during the day or over a weekend, for example).

-Why are my available and ending balances different?
+Why are my available and posted balances different?

-Your ending balance is your account balance at the end of the last business day.
-A business day is generally Monday through Friday, except holidays.
-The ending balance does not include any pending transactions that have occurred since the close of the last business day.
+Your posted balance is your account balance at the end of the last business day.
+A business day is generally Monday through Friday, except federal holidays.
+The ending balance does not include any pending transactions that have occurred since the close of the previous business day.

 What other factors affect my available balance?